esl/MongooseIM/doc/user-guide/Getting-started.md

 MongooseIM is supported on Mac OS X 10.6.8 and later.
 Before you can compile and run MongooseIM, you also need the following to be installed on your system:

 * GNU Make and GCC (the GNU Compiler Collection).
-To ensure that these are installed, you can use the Command Line Tools for Xcode, available via Xcode or from the Apple Developer website.
+To ensure that these are available, you can install the Command Line Tools for Xcode, available via Xcode or from the Apple Developer website.
 * Git – `brew install git`
 * Erlang/OTP 17.5 or higher – `brew install erlang`